CountryGuide/React-Sandbox/client/README.md

 * You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
 * Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

-Note that if you add a `<script>` that declares global variables, you also need to read the next section on using them.
+Note that if you add a `<script>` that declares rootReducer variables, you also need to read the next section on using them.

 ## Using Global Variables

-When you include a script in the HTML file that defines global variables and try to use one of these variables in the code, the linter will complain because it cannot see the definition of the variable.
+When you include a script in the HTML file that defines rootReducer variables and try to use one of these variables in the code, the linter will complain because it cannot see the definition of the variable.

-You can avoid this by reading the global variable explicitly from the `window` object, for example:
+You can avoid this by reading the rootReducer variable explicitly from the `window` object, for example:

 ```js
 const $ = window.$;
 ```

-This makes it obvious you are using a global variable intentionally rather than because of a typo.
+This makes it obvious you are using a rootReducer variable intentionally rather than because of a typo.

 Alternatively, you can force the linter to ignore any line by adding `// eslint-disable-line` after it.